gothaw/dynamic-website/README.md

 ### Deployment

 App configuration is handled by config.php file.
-In order to deploy the app, fill in database info and reCAPTCHA API keys in $GLOBALS variable.
+In order to deploy the app, change *EMAIL_TO* and *ROOT* constants to production values.
+Additionally, fill in database info and reCAPTCHA API keys in *$GLOBALS* variable.

+It is also recommended switching error handling to production.

+Configuration file allows for changing the time zone, which is by default set to GMT.

 ### Disclaimer